DataDog/hiring-engineers/answers.md

 Second: Since the database is fresh and not used the integration does not deliver datadog with much data.
 Based on the existing data, it shouldnt show an anomaly since there is not enough data to rate.

 ## Monitoring Data
+Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
 * Warning threshold of 500
 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.